-&lt;sup>1 While credit-enhancing interest-only strips not held for trading are reported at fair value in Schedule RC-S, the amortized cost of these strips should be used in this calculation.
+1 While credit-enhancing interest-only strips not held for trading are reported at fair value in Schedule RC-S, the amortized cost of these strips should be used in this calculation.

-&lt;sup>2 Also include any purchased interest-only strips that act as credit enhancements for assets that have not been securitized because these strips are not reported in Schedule RC-S, item 9.
+2 Also include any purchased interest-only strips that act as credit enhancements for assets that have not been securitized because these strips are not reported in Schedule RC-S, item 9.

-&lt;sup>3 See footnote 1 above.
+3 See footnote 1 above.

-10 If a bank has nonfinancial equity investments that are subject to Tier 1 capital deductions, (cont.) these deductions should be reported in this item.
-Under the banking agencies' capital rules on nonfinancial equity investments, which were published on January 25, 2002, a nonfinancial equity investment is any equity investment that a bank holds in a nonfinancial company:
+If a bank has nonfinancial equity investments that are subject to Tier 1 capital deductions, these deductions should be reported in this item.
+Under the banking agencies' capital rules on nonfinancial equity investments, which were published on January 25, 2002, a nonfinancial equity investment is any equity investment that a bank holds in a nonfinancial company:1

 - through a small business investment company (SBIC) under section 302(b) of the Small Business Investment Act of 1958 (15 U.S.C.
-682(b)), - under the portfolio investment provisions of Federal Reserve Regulation K (12 CFR 211.8(c)(3)), or - under section 24 of the Federal Deposit Insurance Act (12 U.S.C.
+682(b)),2 - under the portfolio investment provisions of Federal Reserve Regulation K (12 CFR 211.8(c)(3)), or - under section 24 of the Federal Deposit Insurance Act (12 U.S.C.
 1831a).
 However, investments made by state banks under section 24(f) of the Federal Deposit Insurance Act are exempt from these capital rules and are not subject to any Tier 1 capital deductions.

 The banking agencies' capital rules impose Tier 1 capital deductions on nonfinancial equity investments that increase as the aggregate amount of nonfinancial equity investments held by a bank increases.
-These marginal capital charges are based on the adjusted carrying value of the investments as a percent of the bank's Tier 1 capital as calculated in item 8 of Schedule RC-R. The total adjusted carrying value of a nonfinancial equity investment that is subject to the Tier 1 deduction is excluded from the bank's risk-weighted assets for purposes of computing the bank's risk-based capital ratio and from average assets for purposes of computing the bank's Tier 1 leverage ratio.
+These marginal capital charges are based on the adjusted carrying value of the investments as a percent of the bank's Tier 1 capital as calculated in item 8 of Schedule RC-R. The total adjusted carrying value of a nonfinancial equity investment that is subject to the Tier 1 deduction is excluded from the bank's risk-weighted assets for purposes of computing the bank's Tier 1 leverage ratio.
 The adjusted carrying value is the value at which the investment is recorded on the balance sheet of the banking organization, reduced by (i) any net unrealized gains that are included in the carrying value but that have not been included in Tier 1 capital and (ii) any associated deferred tax liabilities.